Greater Sydney: Definitions

 In its broadest definition, Greater Sydney covers the city of Sydney in addition to four neighbouring regions: the Blue Mountains, the Hawkesbury, Macarthur and Wollondilly.

-Greater Sydney Covid-19
+During the COVID-19 pandemic

 During the COVID-19 pandemic, Greater Sydney was defined as the city of Sydney itself as well as the Central Coast and Wollongong (including both the City of Wollongong in the north and the City of Shellharbour in the south).
-On 19 of August 2021, The NSW Government has informed that the Central Coast Council and the City of Shellharbour local government areas had been removed from the Greater Sydney Covid-19 Lockdown to become Regional NSW local government areas, while the City of Wollongong remained under the Greater Sydney Covid-19 regulations.
+On 19 August 2021, the NSW Government has informed that the Central Coast Council and the City of Shellharbour local government areas had been removed from the Greater Sydney COVID-19 Lockdown to become Regional NSW local government areas, while the City of Wollongong remained under the Greater Sydney COVID-19 regulations.

 Greater Sydney Districts

 The Greater Sydney Region Plan defines the five districts that form the Greater Sydney metropolitan area as follows: